ionic-team/ionic-docs/docs/theming/themes.md

 ## Application Colors

 The application colors are used in multiple places in Ionic.
-These are useful for easily creating dark themes or themes that match a brand.
+These are useful for easily creating dark palettes or themes that match a brand.

 It is important to note that the background and text color variables also require a rgb variable to be set in <a href="https://developer.mozilla.org/en-US/docs/Glossary/RGB" target="_blank">rgb format</a>.
 See [The Alpha Problem](advanced.md#the-alpha-problem) for an explanation of why the `rgb` property is also needed.